utrs-jk/herbicide-symptomology-classification/README.md

 # herbicide-symptomology-classification
-The contents in this repository include the data and code for classifying herbicide symptomology.
+The contents in this repository include the code for classifying herbicide symptomology.